-These include maintaining a well-balanced diet made up of mostly whole foods, and seeking out essential nutrients that cannot be synthesized by the body—vitamins, minerals, fatty acids, and amino acids, to name a few.
+These include maintaining a well-balanced diet made up of mostly whole foods, and seeking out essential nutrients that cannot be synthesized by the body—vitamins, minerals, select fatty acids and amino acids, to name a few.
 They also include getting enough of a macronutrient that evades classification, and, too often, public awareness (or aversion): fiber.1 (Note: Access to healthy, whole foods is a human right, however, it is clear that access is not equitable.)

 A 2015 survey found that just 4% of adult males and 13% of adult females were meeting their daily recommended fiber intake.
 This doesn’t just create problems in the bathroom.
-Studies have shown that fiber can reduce your risk for heart disease and stroke, combat obesity and type 2 diabetes, and even help prevent certain cancers (2, 3, 4, 5, 6).
-That shouldn’t come as a surprise, considering the influence the digestive system has on the rest of the body.
+Studies have shown that fiber can reduce your risk for heart disease and stroke, combat obesity and type 2 diabetes, and even help prevent certain cancers.2,3,4,5 This shouldn’t come as a surprise, considering the influence the digestive system has on whole-body health.

-Fiber isn’t just a true-to-life superfood; it’s the original one (7).
-According to researchers at the Dietary Guidelines of America, it’s also “an underconsumed nutrient of public health concern” (8).
-But before you go raiding your local cereal aisle, it’s important to learn what fiber is, and how it’s used by our bodies.
+Fiber isn’t just a true-to-life superfood; it’s the original one.6 According to researchers at the Dietary Guidelines of America, it’s also “an underconsumed nutrient of public health concern”.7 But before you go raiding your local cereal aisle, it’s important to learn what fiber is, and how it’s used by our bodies.
 It’s also important to learn the differences between various types of fiber, because they are not all created equal.

 Let’s dig in.